 Geneva is one of the foremost financial centres in the world, and those with experience in banking, finance and international trade will find good opportunities here.
 There are also more than 100 banks based in Geneva and a strong financial services sector.

 What's more, the city has a strong service-oriented economy; tourism and the hotel industry are major employers, and they generate a significant share of the region's wealth.

 The majority of expats hired to work in Geneva are recruited into high-level positions and, as such, they are either headhunted or transferred from offices of the same company elsewhere in the world.

-Those should consult local publications and various online job portals.
+Those looking for jobs on their own should consult local publications and various online job portals.